Graduate Student Resources

 Ed.D.
 Students

-The following information should be included on this form:
+The following information should be included on the Request for Final Dissertation Defense form linked above:

 • The name of the student's Outside Chair Person